 In the Name field, type the name of the File Watcher.
 By default, PhpStorm suggests the name of the selected predefined template.

 Configuring the expected type and location of input files

 Use the controls in the Files to watch area to define the range of files where you want to apply the File Watcher.

-- Optionally: specify how you want the File Watcher to deal with dependencies.
-A root file is a file that is not included (e.g. via
+Optionally: specify how you want the File Watcher to deal with dependencies.
+A root file is a file that is not included (for example via

 import) in any other file within the specified scope.

 To run the File Watcher only against root files, select the Track only root files checkbox.

 Clear the checkbox to run the File Watcher against the file from which it is invoked and against all the files in which this file is recursively included within the specified scope.